Everything else is public relations Upgrade to paid

 Meanwhile high street vacancy rates remain above the national average in many areas, including Exeter city centre.

-133 of the 300 paying subscribers we need have signed up so far.
-Join them today to help us reach our goal, if you haven't already.
+135 of the 300 paying subscribers we need to break even have signed up so far.

 Upgrade to paid